All Episodes

 Here's Henniger.

-Every serious person should welcome the president's proposals to lift the dormant economy and reduce unemployment, not because every serious person would agree with them, but because they are a clear test of how far a left-wing government would run the American economy and how they would do it.
+Not because every serious person would agree with them, but because they are a clear test of how far a left-wing government would run the American economy and how they would do it.

-If this works, hats off to them, and we become France.
+If this works, hats off to them and we become France.

 If not, Americans may finally dump left-wing economics into the ash heap of history starting next November and then in the next presidential election, which can't come soon enough.